hands-on-scala/hands-on-scala.github.io/content/post/tuples.md

 ### Second difference from Lists: allowed length

-List could be of any length.
+List can be of any length.
 But there is an upper limit for the number of elements in a tuple: it's 22.
 (Don't ask me why.)

 Trying to create a tuple with 23 or more elements will lead to an error.
 But 22 items is well enough.